DTOcean/dtocean/docs/README.md

 documentation or installed for offline use with the DTOcean graphical interface (see [dtocean](https://github.com/DTOcean/dtocean)).

+**Version 2.0.0 of the manuals is a rewrite of the original release, focussed on the current version of the software, rather than the goals the original EU DTOcean project.
+This process is not not yet fully complete, so please refer to version 1.0.0 when additional detail is required.**

 ## Offline Manuals

 The DTOcean Manuals installation wizard can be downloaded from the [Releases](